ccb-hms/scDiagnostics/README.md

 often useful to assess the collective activity of gene sets or pathways within single cells.
 This can provide insights into the functional states or biological processes associated with specific cell types or conditions.
-To facilitate this analysis, the scDiagnosis package includes a function called plotGeneSetScores that enables the visualization of gene set or pathway scores on a dimensional reduction plot.
+To facilitate this analysis, the scDiagnostics package includes a function called plotGeneSetScores that enables the visualization of gene set or pathway scores on a dimensional reduction plot.